Omamah-Shahzad/Thermal-Sensation-Model/README.md

 # Thermal-Sensation-Model
-For this project I am applying machine learning models (both regression and classification) to the dataset which contains information about various individuals, their clothing, and its properties along with other atmospheric elements such as temperature, pressure humidity etc. The users also provided feedback on if they feel cold or not.
+For this project I apply machine learning models (both regression and classification) to the dataset which contains information about various individuals, their clothing, and its properties along with other atmospheric elements such as temperature, pressure humidity etc. The users also provided feedback on if they feel cold or not.
 The feedback (through AMV and PMV) which is based on the following mapping:
 The following table shows the mapping of sensations:

  | Value | Thermal Sensation |